 I am co-editing a forthcoming special issue on global fragmentation for the Journal of Intervention and Statebuilding.
-I also lead research on the ethical challenges and emerging methodologies for working with in-country civic research networks across the LSE CCRG’s focus countries, including Sudan, South Sudan, Ukraine, Syria, Somalia, Afghanistan, and beyond.
+I also lead research on the ethical challenges and emerging methodologies for working with in-country civic research networks across Sudan and South Sudan.

 My academic work is grounded in a nearly 20-year professional background that bridges research, policy, and operations.
 I have held posts in Sudan with Médecins Sans Frontières (MSF) and South Sudan with Crown Agents, and have worked with the World Bank, the Rift Valley Institute (RVI), the Overseas Development Institute (ODI), the Institute of Development Studies (IDS), the UN Refugee Agency (UNHCR), and Oxfam America on governance, service delivery, and post-conflict transitions.